schmynth/hydotfiles/README.md

 - understand how they work
 - understand how I can tweak them to make them my own
 - check if they are safe to install and use

+## what does this repo have that upstream does not

+I added a few convenience scripts that help me.
+For example, there is a ```realtime_audio.sh``` script in ```install_scripts``` that tweaks the OS for professional audio as suggested in the [Arch Wiki](https://wiki.archlinux.org/title/Professional_audio)

+## who might be interested

+If you, like me, are using Bitwig to make music on Arch Linux and like Project HyDE dotfiles, this repo might be for you.